opennetworkinglab/aether-docs/pronto_deployment_guide/hw_installation.rst

 - Firewall with NAT for routing traffic
 - DHCP and TFTP for bootstrapping servers and switches
 - DNS for host naming and identification
-- HTTP server for serving files used for bootstrapping other equipment
+- HTTP server for serving files used for bootstrapping switches

 Compute Server Bootstrap
 """"""""""""""""""""""""